tp tate@programs scanner ready

 Static release checks for JS, TS, and MCP repos.

-Shipcheck reads authorized repositories and reports the launch risks that usually show up after first users arrive: exposed configuration, unsigned webhooks, missing database-rule evidence, debug routes, dependency drift, and incomplete MCP listing metadata.
+Shipcheck reads authorized repositories and reports the launch risks that usually show up after first users arrive: exposed configuration, unsigned webhooks, missing database-rule evidence, debug routes, dependency drift, token-based npm publish workflows, incomplete MCP listing metadata, missing smoke-test proof, unclear STDIO execution boundaries, and unclear remote auth boundaries.

 input